hphelion/documentation/publiccloud/upload-publish-partner-images135.md

 # HP Helion Public Cloud: How to Upload a Partner Image and Make it Public<a name="publishPartnerImage"></a>

-This document describes how to use the HP Helion Public Cloud Image API to upload images and make them available for public use in HP Helion Public Cloud 13.5.
+This document describes how to use the HP Helion Public Cloud Image API to upload images and make them available for public use in the public cloud.
 It is not intended to be an exhaustive description of [managing images using the Glance client](http://docs.openstack.org/user-guide-admin/content/cli_manage_images.html).
-For additional detail, see the [glance command reference](http://docs.openstack.org/user-guide-admin/content/glanceclient_commands.html) and the [HP Helion Public Cloud Image Service API specification](https://docs.hpcloud.com/api/v13/image/).
+For additional detail, see the [glance command reference](http://docs.openstack.org/user-guide-admin/content/glanceclient_commands.html) and the [HP Helion Public Cloud Image Service API specification](http://docs.hpcloud.com/publiccloud/api/image/).

-- Why upload an image and make it public<a name="publishImageReason"></a>

 **Note:** As an image owner, it is your responsibility to ensure you have rights to use any software included in the image.
 HP is not responsible or liable for any unauthorized use of software by the owner of an image.